8 Best Pay-As-You-Go Auto Insurance Companies in 2026 (Top Providers Ranked)

 Pay-As-You-Go Auto Insurance Rates by Age & Gender

-This type of insurance allows policyholders to pay premiums based on their actual mileage, which can be beneficial for those who drive less frequently or only short distances, often the case for senior drivers.
-It helps young drivers and seniors alike manage their insurance costs while maintaining the coverage they need.
+This type of insurance allows policyholders to pay premiums based on their actual mileage, which can be beneficial for those who drive less frequently or only short distances, which is often the case for senior drivers as well.

 Read More: Cheap Auto Insurance for Drivers Over 80